-● All the treatment and procedures covered by Part A & Part B
+● All medical procedures & services covered by Part A & Part B.

-● Treatment and services through the plan's network of providers.
+● All treatment/services through the plan's network of providers.

-● Prescription coverage is included in most MA plans and are then called a MAPD.
+● Prescription coverage is included in most MA plans.
+The plan is then called a MAPD.

-MA plan's focus on improving members treatment outcomes by monitoring and coordinating all their medical services and prescriptions.
+The focus or mission of MA companies is to improve members' treatment outcomes by monitoring and coordinating all their medical services and prescriptions.

-For example: MAPD companies found many people's health was declining because they didn't make their appointments.
-To correct this some plans added no cost transportation to needed medical visits as a benefit.
-Playing for transportation is cheaper than having to pay additional expensive treatment.
+For example, health will decline by not going to follow-up appointments after being hospitalized.
+To correct this, some MA plans provide transportation to needed medical visits as a no-cost benefit.
+Paying for a vehicle is cheaper than paying for additional expensive treatment.
 Thus, considering SDoH factors results in better health.

-● Then too, a recent study by the Better Medicare Alliance found — "individuals in private MA plans had:
+● A Better Medicare Alliance study found — "individuals in private MA plans had: